AngeloDamante/graph-maker-ros2/README.md

 # graph-maker-ros2
 Graph maker for ros2 elements (Nodes and Topics).
 This project is very simple, it's a library that transforms indices matrix to graphic visualization.
-This library produces an rqt-like graph, so _why use it_?
+This library produces a rqt-like graph, so _why use it_?
 It has been very useful for me when rqt is not available in raspberry environments without gui (like ubuntu-core).

 You can use a node to pull out the graph produced by the maker and view it on the Web, through a socket, with `rosboard`.
 ![image](repo_resources/rqt_graph.jpg)